Connecticut Residential Lease Agreement

 Move-In Checklist

 Connecticut landlords must provide a move-in checklist (alongside a signed copy of the lease) to inventory existing property damage.
-The landlord must walk the tenant through, with the checklist, before the tenant occupies the property.
-This enables accurate deductions from the security deposit upon move-out.
+The landlord must walk the tenant through, with the checklist, before the tenant moves in.
+This ensures accurate deductions from the security deposit upon move-out.

-A landlord cannot deduct from the security deposit to repair any issue noted on the move-in checklist.
+A landlord cannot deduct from the security deposit to repair issues which already were noted on the move-in checklist.

 Download: Connecticut Housing Commission Walkthrough Checklist (DOC)